UP Dalit sisters death: Police arrest six men, file case of murder and rape

 Inspector General, Lucknow Range Laxmi Singh said that no injuries were found on the bodies of the girls.
 “Other things to be ascertained after post-mortem,” she said.
 “We’ll try to expedite the probe.”

+“Women’s safety cannot be expected from those facilitating the release of rapists and welcoming them,” he said.

+Gandhi was referring to the release of 11 men convicted of rape and murder in the Bilkis Bano case under the Bharatiya Janata Party-led Gujarat government’s remission policy.

-Tweeting a video of the dead bodies, the Samajwadi Party said that the incident has exposed the “hollow claims about women safety” made by Chief Minister Adityanath.
+Tweeting a video of the dead bodies, the Samajwadi Party said that the incident has exposed the “hollow claims about women safety” made by Uttar Pradesh Chief Minister Adityanath.

 “Under Yogi government, goons are harassing mothers and sisters every day, very shameful,” the party wrote in the tweet.
 “The government should get the matter investigated, the culprits should get the harshest punishment.”